© Mapbox · © OpenStreetMap contributors · Boundary data © Historic England (NHLE)

 Coal mining remains at Broad Oak Farm is a scheduled monument protected by Historic England under reference 1017654.
 View the official record →

-Coal mining remains at Broad Oak Farm is a scheduled ancient monument comprising evidence of coal extraction activity in Nottinghamshire.
+Coal mining remains at Broad Oak Farm is a scheduled ancient monument in Nottinghamshire comprising the physical evidence of coal extraction activity.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1017654.

 Coal mining remains at Broad Oak Farm is a Scheduled Ancient Monument, legally protected by Historic England (NHLE) — the body responsible for designating and safeguarding heritage sites in England.
 The official designation reference is 1017654.